 Digby, a small town known for its scallops, sits directly across the Bay of Fundy from St John, New Brunswick.
 With its location on the Bay of Fundy, it’s possible to sit at one of its seafood restaurants, like The WheelHouse, along Water Street and watch as the boats tied up at the local marina rise or lower with the changing of the tide.
 Aside from the local scallops, most tourists come to Digby so that they can go whale watching off Brier Island just about thirty minutes down the road.

 Brier Island is accessible only by a ferry boat that runs regularly between the island and the mainland during the summer months.
 Many whale watching tours leave from the island, but tours with Petit Passage Whale Watching leave from the area where the ferry docks on the Digby side of the crossing.
-In the summertime, if you’re fortunate, you’ll see humpback whales and porpoises on any of the whale watching tours in the region.
+In the summertime, you’re likely to see humpback whales and porpoises on any of the whale watching tours in the region.
 Often the water is even clear enough to see the humpback whale’s light colored pectoral fins underneath the water; this is really exciting because it really gives you a picture of how enormous these creatures actually are.
 Whale watching off Brier Island is a must-do on any Nova Scotia road trip.

 The place for families to stay in Digby on a Nova Scotia road trip is the Digby Pines Resort.
 This hotel has the feel of an old national park lodge with several updated amenities.
 There is an outdoor pool, hiking trails, enclosed patio with board games, shuffleboard, a playground and more.
-My kids instantly made friends with the other kids that they found vacationing at Digby Pines and begged to extend our stay on our Nova Scotia road trip.
+My kids instantly made friends with the other kids that they found vacationing at Digby Pines.
+They begged to extend our stay on our Nova Scotia road trip.

 The day after spotting a dozen or so humpback whales, my family took the ferry from Digby to Saint John.
 We spent an afternoon exploring Saint John and the next day we drove to Acadia National Park in the United States.
 If you’re driving between Saint John and Maine in the summertime on an eastern Canada road trip, I highly recommend the route that we took via the Deer Island Ferry and Campobello Island.

 The tree-lined highways of Maine and New Brunswick are notorious for being monotonous and even a bit boring to drive; however, there’s more than one possible route from Saint John to Maine in the summer months.
 The route via the Deer Island Ferry and Campobello Island may actually in fact be shorter and is guaranteed to be more scenic than the main highway.
-There are two ferry crossings; the first one onto Deer Island from L’Etete is free of charge, and the second from Deer Island to Campobello is 20-30 Canadian dollars depending on the number of passengers in the car.
+There are two ferry crossings.
+The first ferry onto Deer Island from L’Etete is free of charge.
+The second ferry Deer Island to Campobello is 20-30 Canadian dollars depending on the number of passengers in the car.
 This is definitely the way to drive through New Brunswick on an eastern Canada road trip.

-Campobello Island has been a favorite vacation destination for families for over a century, and is one of the most scenic islands in the region.
-In fact the Roosevelt family often used to vacation on the island and most of the southern portion of Campobello Island is now Roosevelt Campobello International Park, a park that preserves several historic summer homes, including the Roosevelt’s cottage.
-Families can go on a self-guided tour of the cottage using a kid-friendly guide, hike the trails and enjoy a tea party accompanied by an hour long talk on the life of Eleanor Roosevelt during their visit to the park.
+Campobello Island has been a favorite vacation destination for families for over a century.
+It is one of the most scenic islands in the region.
+In fact the Roosevelt family often used to vacation on the island.
+Most of the southern portion of Campobello Island is now Roosevelt Campobello International Park.
+The park preserves several historic summer homes, including the Roosevelt’s cottage.
+Families can go on a self-guided tour of the cottage using a kid-friendly guide, hike the trails, and enjoy a tea party accompanied by an hour long talk on the life of Eleanor Roosevelt during their visit to the park.

-- If you’re planning a solo trip to Canada with the kids leaving one parent back in the United States at home to work, be sure to check your required paperwork carefully.
+- If you’re planning a solo Canada road trip with the kids, be sure to check your required paperwork carefully.
 Every time I have crossed into Canada alone with my kids, I have been required by Canadian passport control to show notarized paperwork from my husband with our dates of travel and his telephone number.

-- Do plan to use your cell phone in Canada.
+- Do plan to use your cell phone on your Eastern Canada road trip.
 We contacted our cell phone provider about a month before leaving to find a plan that would cover us in Canada.
 In our case we were able to pay a small flat fee per day to use our data and minutes in Canada.
 This was worth every penny.
 Coverage was a bit spotty and difficult to use in western Newfoundland, but aside from that, we had few issues.

 - If you’re not familiar with the French language, driving in Quebec on a New York to Montreal road trip can be challenging.
 It was harder for me to follow my GPS directions due to the unfamiliarity of the words that I was hearing and seeing.

-- If you happen to get sick in Canada and need urgent care, be prepared to pay about 100 dollars cash for a short doctor’s visit that will get you a prescription for some antibiotics.
-You may or may not be able to file a claim with your insurance after returning to the States.
-In the two instances that we have needed medical care in Canada, we had no trouble getting the care that we needed.
+- If you happen to get sick on your eastern Canada road trip and need urgent care, be prepared to pay about 100 dollars cash for a short doctor’s visit that will get you a prescription for some antibiotics.